Whimsy Stick

 Trainer-Designed

-Stop Dog Jumping: Fix the Arousal State, Not Just the Behavior
+Stop Dog Jumping: Fix the Arousal, Not the Behavior

-Ignoring jumping does not fix it.
-Kneeing your dog does not fix it.
-What fixes it is lowering the arousal that drives the jump and building the impulse control that makes four paws on the floor automatic.
-Here is the protocol that actually works.
+First, ignoring jumping does not fix it.
+By contrast, kneeing your dog does not fix it either.
+So what fixes it is lowering the arousal that drives the jump.
+Plus building the impulse control that makes four paws on the floor automatic.

 5 steps